abhinav/git-spice/doc/reference.md

 * `--body=STRING`: Body of the pull request
 * `--[no-]draft`: Whether to mark the pull request as draft
 * `--fill`: Fill in the pull request title and body from the commit messages
+* `--no-publish`: Push the branch, but donn't create a pull request

 ## Commit